Enjoy teaching dialogue! No need for boring worksheets. Instead, break out the comic strips!

 Dialogue Tags in the Middle of the Sentence

 The next time the students wrote stories, their dialogue had improved.
 “Yay!” thought Ms. Sneed, “They’re practically perfect in every way.”
 She hummed a little tune and smiled to herself.
 That little dialogue unit had done the trick.
-Not only that, her kids enjoyed it – and she did too.
+Not only that.
+She had some fun teaching dialogue with comic strips.

 Enjoy Teaching